jeremycady/portfolio/readme.md

 # Portfolio

-This is a portfolio of my current projects.
+This is a portfolio of my previous projects.

-*Technologies used
+* Technologies used
   * JavaScript
   * Node
   * Express